ghelouis/ghelouis.github.io/wiki/scala.md

 - Compile tests: `test:compile`

 ## Gotchas
-Case classes are limited to 22 fields.
+- Case classes are limited to 22 fields
+- When using mockito in tests implicit and optional parameters must also be provided

 ## Futures
 Handle an exception thrown from within a future: